ajwills72/rmip/docs/topic1teachernotes.md

 ### Seli et al. (2018)

 Effect size is OK for intentional mindwandering (d = 0.59), and for mindwandering in general (i.e. ignoring type, partial eta-squared = .32).
+This paper is only available behind a paywall, you may wish to raise the issues this causes for open science with your groups.

 ### Xu & Metcalfe (2016)